Leftover Turkey FajitasJump to Recipe

-There’s come a point after every Thanksgiving I’ve ever hosted or attended where there’s a few huge bags of leftover turkey meat in the fridge and everybody has pretty much had as much turkey as they can take.
+There’s come a point after every Thanksgiving meal where there are a few huge bags of leftover turkey meat in the fridge and everybody has pretty much had as much turkey as they can take.
+This is when these Leftover Turkey Fajitas come in to save the day!

-You will eat it with stuffing, put it on a sandwich, and probably sneak it at midnight, but sometimes even with all of that, you’ll be left with more turkey than you know what to do with.
+After you have eaten turkey with stuffing, put it on a sandwich, and probably snuck it at midnight, but sometimes even with all of that, you’ll be left with more turkey than you know what to do with.

-This is when fajitas come in and save the day.
-They may just be the perfect way to use leftover turkey.
+These fajitas may just be the perfect way to use leftover turkey.
 Let me explain:

 1) They take just a few minutes to make.
 After slaving away over the stove for days, it’s nice to have a quick meal.